 The solar heating collector's job is simple – it sits in the sun, absorbs the heat, and transfers it to where you need it.
 To do this efficiently, solar heating collectors need to absorb – and retain – a large volume of sunlight every day.
 There are two main technologies that have both been time tested and accomplish this, and as a result there has been a practically endless debate over which is considered “best”.
-These two main technologies are the Solar Flat Plates, and Solar Evacuated Tubes.
+These two main technologies are the Solar Flat Panels, and Solar Evacuated Tubes.

 The heat pipe is also pressurized, allowing the liquid (usually water) to boil very rapidly, at a very low temperature (usually between 75F and 80F).
 As the water boils, it carries the collected heat to the top of the collector, where the heat is then collected by water or heat transfer liquid that flows around the top of the heat pipe, and then transferred to a storage tank or elsewhere in the system.

 Cost is typically the primary consideration.
 Collector for collector, evacuated tubes can cost around 20% to 40% more to buy than flat panel collectors.
 However when comparing price one should consider cost per BTU capacity, and consider year round performance.
 In cool climates, evacuated tube collectors will have a lower cost per BTU.

 Shipping costs can be more with flat panels than with evacuated tubes as well, especially when ordering a package system.
 Evacuated tubes are modular, and can be shipped vertically, maximizing the usable space on a pallet.
 It always takes 2-3 people to install a flat panel collector whereas a evacuated tube collector can be installed by one person.